lyuzinmaxim/FPNPhUn/README.md

 I've learned that model and PhUn [5] on small dataset (20 obj) for 100 epochs just to see how they will be overfitted.
 Losses and metrics are:

+# 5-th attempt

+Because good example of tricks in image-to-image nets are in segmentation nets, from [7] it's reasonable to use dilated (atrous) convolutions instead of any variants of pooling.
+Now i will compare net from 4-th attempt to this implementation (just replace maxpool layers with dilated conv) on small dataset.

 # References
 1. Lin, Tsung-Yi, et al. "Feature pyramid networks for object detection."
 Proceedings of the IEEE conference on computer vision and pattern recognition.
 2017.